jarrodparkes/jarrodparkes.github.io/_posts/2019-02-08-it-doesnt-have-to-be-crazy-at-work.md

 59. to be calm, you have to forget worrying about copycats, focus on making your product better
 60. you don't have to force everyone to update to the newest version
 61. initially you play offense only, but once you grow your business, you have to play defense too
-62. if you take the “it’s not big deal” approach to a problem, then the customer or other person takes the “it’s the end of the world” approach
+62. if you take the "it’s not big deal" approach to a problem, then the customer or other person takes the "it’s the end of the world" approach
 63. aim for sustainability and profitability

 ## Full Notes

 **Your Company is a Product**

-- companies should evolve like your product does; you should constantly iterate towards better processes; “we’re on version 57 of our company”
+- companies should evolve like your product does; you should constantly iterate towards better processes; "we’re on version 57 of our company"
 - many companies use the processes that are hot when they start but they never change
 - a calm company is a destination and its counterintuitive to most of what you hear; you’ll have to be persistent and make small changes towards it overtime

 **Curve Your Ambition**

-- fight against the “hustle” and work smarter not harder
+- fight against the "hustle" and work smarter not harder
-- IMO “I spent an entire week of sleepless nights to get it done is actually much less intelligent of a decision than I spent a normal work week to get in done” <— find ways to be productive with the right amount of time and then go and enjoy your life; it will make you a better employee anyways
+- IMO "I spent an entire week of sleepless nights to get it done is actually much less intelligent of a decision than I spent a normal work week to get in done" <— find ways to be productive with the right amount of time and then go and enjoy your life; it will make you a better employee anyways

 **Happy Pacifists**

-- when “winning at business” is akin to a war, then it is no wonder that people will take a “whatever it takes” mentality and end up burning their employees in the long run
+- when "winning at business" is akin to a war, then it is no wonder that people will take a "whatever it takes" mentality and end up burning their employees in the long run

 **Our Goal: No Goals**